fkarg/fkarg.github.io/drafts/nixos-starting.md

 language, it really feels like a next-generation package manager, solving most of the problems I had prior to my first contact with nix.
-Obviously there are still improvements possible in both Nix and NixOS, but I think it is probably among the least-bad tools in regards of reproducability.
+Obviously there are still improvements possible in both Nix and NixOS, but I think it is probably among the least-bad tools in regards of reproducibility.
 I do prefer `ansible` in terms of usability, and by a lot, but it's clear that they are just from two entirely different worlds, with Nix having much stronger guarantees to 'same'-ness than ansible would ever be able to provide.